SamsonAjadalu/portfolio3/content/blog/what-i-learned-from-andrew-ng-ai-courses.md

 ### 🔗 [Certificate](https://coursera.org/share/b344929ee137b00134c2d043ee345289)

 # Introduction
-When I first heard about AI and machine learning, I knew how to implement some basic AI codes, but I wasn’t confident about the larger scope of its applications.
+When I first heard about AI and machine learning, I figured out how to implement some basic AI codes, but I wasn’t confident about the larger scope of its applications.
 I thought AI was only for large-scale, high-end projects, and that you needed advanced robotics systems or powerful computers to make it work.
 Through these courses, I realized that AI can be implemented on even simpler systems, like Arduino, and that I could apply AI to more accessible projects.

 Before taking these courses, I dabbled in AI during internships and personal projects, but Andrew Ng’s AI For Everyone and Machine Learning Specialization opened up a whole new world for me.
 These courses helped me realize that AI could fit into every part of my future goals.
 At one point, I considered focusing on cybersecurity, but these courses made it clear that AI is my true passion.
 Everything I want to achieve revolves around AI, and Andrew Ng’s teaching made that even clearer.